New local coffee shops are popping up all over the Burgh, giving us plenty of options to curl up until the sun shows

-There are few things better than spending a chilly morning at a cozy coffee shop.
-And since fall is on it's way, our goal is to stay safe and snug inside.
-Of course, it’s easy to lose track of time admiring latte art or enjoying the company of those around you; or feel completely inspired by local artwork and calming tunes that fill many coffee shops.
+There are few things better than spending a winter morning at a cozy coffee shop.
+Safe and snug from the cold weather outside, it’s easy to lose track of time admiring latte art or enjoying the company of those around you; or feel completely inspired by local artwork and calming tunes that fill many coffee shops.
+New local coffee shops are popping up all over the Burgh, giving us plenty of options to curl up and take cover from the cold until Spring finally decides to show itself.
 Here are a few of my favorite go-to spots:

 Coffee Tree Roasters is a local family-owned shop with multiple locations throughout the city, including Squirrel Hill, Shadyside, Bakery Square, and more.
 My husband and I visited their location in Mt.
 Lebanon on Beverly Road and absolutely fell in love with the place.
 The cozy yet open space and friendly faces make this a welcoming spot to curl up with a good book or work.